Wansmer/langmapper.nvim/README.md

 # Langmapper.nvim - another attempt to make neovim friends with other keyboard layouts

+> _⚡Disclaimer: The plugin is under active development.
+I tested it only on Mac and only with russian keyboard layout.
+PR are welcome_
+> _It is very experimental_

 Motivation: vim and neovim historically no friends with keyboard layouts other than English.
 It is not bad, when you're only coding, but if you work with text on other languages – it is very uncomfortable.
 Yes, we have `langmap` and `langremap` but it no work with all mapping what we want.